masonmedia/vuepress-docs/docs/src/guide/README.md

 These docs are built with Vuepress, a static site generator based on Vue.js.
 This complements the TAM **Vue** tech stack, and offers a simple, fast, and flexible foundation from which to document dev team processes, practices, updates, and ideas.

-Out of the box, Vuepress offers simple navigation, search capability, automatic pagination, and the use of markdown as a core syntax (also allowing and supporting raw HTML, as well as YAML, and JSON).
+Out of the box, Vuepress offers built-in routing, easy navigation, search capability, automatic pagination, and the use of markdown as a core syntax (also allowing and supporting raw HTML, as well as YAML, and JSON).

-## Where you are
+## You are here

 You are currently on the `README.md` page of the `/guide` folder.